soundcove/api-server/README.md

-server
+api-server
 ======
-The inner workings behind the SoundCove platform.
+The server that the application communicates with to get and alter data.

 ## Contributing
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute to soundcove.